SpoonLabs/spoon-maven-plugin/README.md

 ## How to change source and output folder?

-You can specify at spoon its input and output directories with, respectively, `srcFolder` and `outFolder` tags.
+You can specify at spoon its input and output directories with, respectively, `srcFolder`, `testFolder` and `outFolder` tags.

 ## How to compile original sources?